10 Reasons to Walk the Camino de Santiago

 Walking the Camino can be a tremendous linguistic exercise and can get your brain sweating and yourself.
 Speaking to locals and fellow walkers is a great way to improve your language skills, whether you’re hoping to converse in Spanish, French, Portuguese, Italian, Galician or much more!

-To brush up your language skills before you kick off your Camino, you can download our free Camino phrasebook – Buen Camino!
+To brush up your language skills before you kick off your Camino, download our free Camino phrasebook – Buen Camino!

 7. Fabulous Food

 The food on the Camino is a highlight for many.
 Each route and region along the Camino has unique flavours, traditions and dishes.
 Our advice, of course, is to try everything.

 8. Make Friends While Walking the Camino